giordano-lucas/exchange-price-propagation/index.md

 The first step of our preprocessing journey is to filter out:

-1. **Duplicated transactions**: sometimes they are duplicated rows in the dataset that can be removed to save some computations later on.
+1. **Duplicated transactions**: sometimes there are duplicated rows in the dataset that can be removed to save some computations later on.
 Note that when two transactions have the time `xtime` but different prices, only the last (group order) will be kept.
 2. **Non-numeric prices**: we noticed that some prices actually contain symbols such as `(`, `)` or `#`.
 We cannot interpret them as numbers, so we chose to remove them from our dataset.

-Usually, when it comes to multi-exchange intrady data, time zones are always worth looking at.
+Usually, when it comes to multi-exchange intraday data, time zones are always worth looking at.
 However, in this case, we draw the attention of the reader to the fact that: for a stock price under $$GTM+x$$ time zone, we should have $$S_t \mid_{GTM+x}$$ $$ \approx S_t \mid_{GTM+y}, \; \forall_{x,y}$$ in order not to observe an arbitrage opportunity.
 This observation tells us that, we shouldn't normalise the time zones of our dataset.
 Conceptually, when an action (news, transaction, etc.) influencing the stock price occurs at time $$t$$ it should be incorporated simultaneously across all exchanges roughly at the same time $$t$$, irrespectively of the time zone.
 Actually, when two time-series are merged, only the overlapping time window shall be considered.

-As a last step, a log returns transformation is performed on the prices.
+As the last step, a log-returns transformation is performed on the prices.
 Indeed, if we were to use the standard prices for the estimation of the correlation, we would implicitly assume long memory in the form of the mean of the process, which would introduce a bias for small lag values.
-In that regard, log-returns are more stationary process.
+In that regard, log-returns are a more stationary process.
 This is one of the requirements of the [Hayashi-Yoshida correlation estimator introduced in the next section](#hayashi-yoshida-correlation-estimator).

 Furthermore, multiple exchange data also imply multiple currencies.
 However, it is easy to show that Pearson correlations are invariant under linear transformations of input variables.
 In particular, if we assume a constant daily exchange rate, we don't need to convert the data into the same currency.

-Finally, for the `BBO` prices, we are only working with the mid price and only non-zero mid prices are considered.
+Finally, for the `BBO` prices, we are only working with the mid-price and only non-zero mid-prices are considered.

 > **Note**: for the reader’s information, we also considered different alternative preprocessing pipelines in our code such as binary returns (1, -1), moving averages or resampling methods.
 They are made available to the user inside the `helpers/preprocessing.py` file.
 However, we found that `log returns` simply outperformed the other techniques.

 # Method

-To compare the two given signal $$S^1_t$$ and $$S^2_t$$ (same stock from exchange 1 and 2), we compute multiple correlations on lagged versions of the signals.
+To compare the two signals $$S^1_t$$ and $$S^2_t$$ (same stock from exchanges 1 and 2), we compute multiple correlations on lagged versions of the signals.
 Each used lag is then associated with a correlation measure as summarised in the following table.

 | lag(ms)  | associated correlation              |
 |----------|-------------------------------------|